 Whether you call it Seoul as in “se-oul” or Seoul, as in “soul”/”sole”, the economy in the south Korean capital has been booming for decades now.
-In the recent years, the city has been polishing its skyline with more architecturally advanced and taller buildings than ever before.
-Seoul’s skyline however, is an eclectic mishmash of modern and contemporary architecture – from towering steel and glass structures, to concrete blocks, to free-flowing organic curves and forms.
+In recent years, the city has been polishing its skyline with more architecturally advanced and taller buildings than ever before by the Korean architects.
+Seoul’s skyline however, is an eclectic mishmash of modern and contemporary architecture – from towering steel and glass structures to concrete blocks, to free-flowing organic curves and forms.
 The fact that the city was appointed as a UNESCO City of Design in July 2010 just ensures that it won’t disappoint travellers and especially design enthusiasts.
-Here are some places that every architect must visit (without fail) in Seoul.
+Here are some places that every architect must-visit (without fail) in Seoul.

 One of Seoul’s most extravagant modern buildings, Dongdaemun Design Plaza, completely transformed the surrounding area of Dongdaemun.
 And is without question the heart of all things design in South Korea.
 To match Korea’s expectation for creating an extravagant design landmark, there was no better architect to turn to than the queen of avant-garde, Zaha Hadid.
 Its features are unique and highly contemporary and neo-futuristic, standing for power and elegance.
 The complex houses various exhibition halls and a craft store, as well as venues for performances, such as the bi-annual Seoul Fashion Week.
 And hence, the DDP should be one of the first things to look for, once in Seoul.